 Our laboratory has enjoyed extended visits over the years from dozens of media sources from throughout the world seeking additional “hands-on” knowledge of our major discoveries, including the BBC, PBS, NBC, The New Yorker (Pulitzer Prize winning author Elizabeth Kolbert), the Boston Globe (news reporter Beth Daley), and more than 50 live interviews with reporters from daily broadsheet print news outlets, including the British Times, Japan’s Asahi Shimbun, Germany’s Der Tagesspiegel, Australia’s The Daily Telegraph, and national daily newspapers including Chicago Tribune, The Baltimore Sun, Washington Post, The New York Times, Los Angeles Times, and San Francisco Chronicle.
 We have been fortunate to be featured in popular magazines including Time, National Geographic, The New Yorker, and numerous professional journals such as Science, Nature, Proceedings of the National Academy of Sciences, and The American Naturalist.
 In each case, our goals have been the same: to bring applied transformative results of our research to those who ultimately benefit from basic research: The Public.

 Our philanthropic interests have their roots in our respective grandparents and parents, one lineage representing international politics and business, the other representing communication on the world stage through the universal language of music.
 We have carried on our families’ long-held belief that one’s own personal success is incomplete without sharing the message and rewards of that success.
-Towards that end, we have personally provided tuition and other financial support to no less than fifty students in the completion of their respective degrees at the University of Oregon and have established endowed student scholarships at the Oregon Health and Science University in the School of Medicine and at the Johns Hopkins University through the Peabody Conservatory of Music.
-In 2013, we established a multi-departmental Endowed Research Professorship in Transformational Science and Mathematics at the University of Oregon.
+Towards that end, we have personally provided tuition and other major financial support to no less than 100 students in the completion of their respective degrees at the University of Oregon and have established endowed student scholarships at the Oregon Health and Science University in the School of Medicine and at the Johns Hopkins University through the Peabody Conservatory of Music.
+In 2013, we established a multi-departmental Endowed Research Professorship in Transformational Science and Mathematics at the University of Oregon, including the Phil and Penny Knight Campus for Accelerating Scientific Impact.